brain246/brain246.github.io/_tabs/about.md

 ## Get In Contact

-Besides this blog (that i update maybe once a year) you can also find (stalk) or contact me here:
+Besides this blog, which i update maybe once a year, you can also find, stalk or contact me here:

 - [LinkedIn](https://linkedin.totter.pw)
 - [Github](https://github.com/brain246)